Pair charged with failing to care for impaired person - NewsBreak

 Pair charged with failing to care for impaired person

-LOGAN -A man and woman from Rockbridge are facing felony charges for having allegedly failed to provide proper care to someone with cerebral palsy, resulting in his death.
+LOGAN -A man and woman from Rockbridge are facing felony charges for having allegedly provide proper care to someone with cerebral palsy, resulting in his death.

 Indictments were filed Aug.
 26 in Hocking County Common Pleas Court against 59-year-old William Allan McFarland and 36-year-old Bobbi Jo McFarland.
 Each was charged with involuntary manslaughter, a first-degree felony, and failing to provide for a functionally impaired person, a fourth-degree felony.